 "Oh, yes," she said happily.
 "No more school work…."
 Then it seemed like she remembered who she was talking to.
 "I – I mean," she faltered, "I like, er, learning, but sometimes all the work stresses me out, you know?"

 Albus couldn't really agree, but he did not want to be impolite.
 He just grunted and then opted for silence.

-He felt like his brain had stopped working and time started to go by very slowly.
-He did not fancy Andrea – he had never thought to himself that she was attractive or pretty, but he felt a rush of excitement and anxiety spread through him.
-Maybe he could come to like Andrea – she was popular anyway, so she must have some good qualities, right?
-This was the moment that teenage boys everywhere waited for.
-Wasn't a first kiss considered a milestone or something?
+He felt like his brain had stopped working and time started to pass at half-speed.
+He did not fancy Andrea – he had never thought to himself that she was attractive or pretty, but he felt a rush of adrenaline spread through him.
+Maybe he could come to be attracted to Andrea – she was popular anyway, so she must have some good qualities.
+This was the moment that teenage boys everywhere waited for: a first kiss.
+What was Aberforth going to say?

-But when Andrea pressed her lips against his, he felt… nothing.
+He closed his eyes and stopped breathing altogether, but when Andrea pressed her soft lips against his, he felt… nothing.
 He was frozen.
 Andrea started to move her lips, but all he felt was a definite sense of anticlimax.
-Albus stepped backwards and scowled.
+Albus stepped backward and scowled.

 "What?" she said quizzically, looking puzzled.

 Albus took in a breath and reminded himself to be nice.
 "I'm sorry, Andrea – truly.
 It's just… I don't have any feelings for you."

 She stared at him.
 "You are saying you aren't attracted to me?" she said coolly.

 A fire lit in her eyes.
 "You can't turn me down – no one would ever turn me down!
 I'm the prettiest girl in this entire school!
 And you're ordinary-looking!"